 The single rule

-Refer media enquiries to simon.caldwell@dioceseofshrewsbury.org.
-Simon Caldwell, the Communications Director, handles press questions on behalf of the Diocese.
+Refer media enquiries to the Communications Director.
+Use the contact listed below.
 The diocese acts in concert with the Catholic Bishops' Conference of England and Wales (CBCEW) on national stories and with the Catholic Education Service on schools matters.

 Mass times, confession times, sacramental enquiries and routine factual questions can be answered locally.
-At Shrewsbury Cathedral, weekday Mass is at midday and Sunday Mass is at 8.30am, 11am and 6pm.
 Beyond facts of that kind, refer up.

 What to do when a journalist calls